Is There Love in Space?: Overview

 Recording for Is There Love in Space? took place from late 2003 to early 2004 and the title was announced on March 22, 2004.
 Notably, Satriani sings for the first time since his self-titled 1995 album, Joe Satriani, on the songs "Lifestyle" and "I Like the Rain".

 Coldplay plagiarism allegation

 On December 4, 2008, a lawsuit was filed by Satriani accusing the band Coldplay of plagiarizing "substantial original portions" of his composition "If I Could Fly" on their 2008 song "Viva la Vida".
-The case was dismissed by the California Central District Court on September 14, 2009, with both parties allegedly agreeing to an undisclosed settlement.
+The case was dismissed by the California Central District Court on September 14, 2009, with both parties agreeing to pay their own trial costs.